schen24wm/chgden/README.md

 All DFT (dense-K-grid) densities are generated with Quantum Espresso and are from self-consistent 6x6x6 K-point-grid LDA runs.

-We also provide the pseudopotentials (\*.UPF) for regenerating the pseudopotential core effect.
+We also provide the pseudopotentials (\*.UPF) for reproducing the pseudopotential core effect.

 ## Naming convention of the files